JimPaine/aks-quickstart/README.md

 ![grant](https://raw.githubusercontent.com/JimPaine/images/master/grant.PNG)

 Go back to the Overview pane of Active directory, select properties and make note of the Directory ID (Also know as the tenant ID).

+### Enusre access to create permissions on the subscription

+You will also need to update the subscription to give the new Service Principcal access to create resources.
+In the portal go to subscriptions -> Access Control (IAM)

 ## Step 2 - Fork or clone this GitHub repo